Skip to content

 Abedon, B., & Ghosal, S. (2008).
 A standardized Withania somnifera extract significantly reduces stress-related parameters in chronically stressed humans: a double-blind, randomized, placebo-controlled study.

-Methylation: Maximum Mind
+The Maximum Mind Studies

 Your Cart